ghostlandr/headfirstdesignpatterns/README.md

 Now what you would do is subclass PizzaStore and override createPizza to do your pizza making.
 This lets us nail down the orderPizza method so that it can't be tampered with, but allows us to put the power in the hands of the pizza store to create pizzas however they like.
-In the book they talk about New York style pizza versus Chicago style, two very different types of pizza to say the least.
-So you'd have a ChicagoPizzaStore creating Chicago-style, and a NYPizzaStore creating New York-style.
+In the book they talk about New York-style pizza versus Chicago style, two very different types of pizza to say the least.
+So you'd have a ChicagoPizzaStore creating Chicago-style, and an NYPizzaStore creating New York-style.
 Life is good.
 In Go-land however, all we can really share is the interface for making pizzas.
 We can't provide a piece of functionality for classes to embed, or at least we can't prevent them from doing their own thing there, at least not without making some of the structs or interfaces internal.
-I could see if you had a `pizza` (unexported) type and a `orderPizza` method that talked in lower-case p pizzas, maybe you could protect that process?
+I could see if you had a `pizza` (unexported) type and an `orderPizza` method that talked in lower-case p pizzas, maybe you could protect that process?

-The thing we've specced out in the Java code is known as a Factory Method.
+The thing we've spec'd out in the Java code is known as a Factory Method.
 Responsibility for what it creates is left up to subclasses of the main class.
 You've managed to decouple the creations from the creator, as any changes we make to Pizza won't affect the creating classes, so long as the interface doesn't change.